North Carolina Museum of History: Tar Heel Junior Historian Association

 One of the North Carolina Museum of History's best known outreach programs is the Tar Heel Junior Historian Association (THJHA).
-THJHA inspires and empowers North Carolina students to discover local and state history—in an active, hands-on way.
-The association also encourages junior historians to share what they learn, often through projects that are planned and completed by students.
-Many projects are entered into contests and shared during the THJHA Annual Convention in Raleigh.
-Award-winning projects often become a part of the association's gallery, History in Every Direction.

 Authorized by the North Carolina General Assembly in 1953, THJHA is a network of free clubs across the state, with members in grades 4–12 and at least one adult adviser.
 Clubs may be sponsored by public, private, or home schools, or by other organizations such as museums and historical societies, 4-H and FFA groups, or scouting programs.
 Clubs can be any size, from one student and one adviser to hundreds of students and several advisers.
 THJHA staff at the museum provide support and resources that include a semiannual student magazine Tar Heel Junior Historian.